 KST Moschkau GmbH is an owner-managed family business founded by Udo Moschkau in 1985 – since 1992 it is located in Kreuzau / Stockheim, directly near Düren.
 This location in the western Rhineland borders on the Eifel National Park as well as the Euregio, the border region Germany / Netherlands / Belgium.
 Due to this location, in the heart of Europe, KST is very flexible and easy to reach.
 This is not least due to the proximity to the airports Düsseldorf, Cologne-Bonn, Maastricht, Eindhoven, as well as the connection to the east/west (BAB 4) and north/south (BAB 1) motorway axes through Germany.

 As a project system house with a very high degree of own added value, KST deals with complex system solutions in the main business areas of Broadcast & ProAV, media technology and AV security systems.
-In the past years the training and education area KSTacademy and the KST Innovation Center, the research, development and demonstration area of KST GmbH, have been added step by step.
+In the past years the training and education area KSTacademy and the

 In the meantime, the system construction division manufactures its own extensive product portfolio of components, articles and systems under the KST brand using state-of-the-art production techniques.
 These KST products supplement the share contributed by our long-standing partners for use in our own projects, but are also available to our sales partners.